All Products

 Disclaimer

-• When you use client-side encryption, you must ensure the integrity and validity of the customer master key (CMK).
-If the CMK is incorrectly used or lost due to improper maintenance, you will be held responsible for all losses and consequences caused by decryption failures.
+When you use client-side encryption, you must ensure the integrity and validity of the CMK.
+If the CMK is incorrectly used or lost due to improper maintenance, you are responsible for all losses and consequences caused by decryption failures.

-• When you copy or migrate encrypted data, you must ensure the integrity and validity of the object metadata related to client-side encryption.
-If the encrypted metadata is incorrectly used or lost due to improper maintenance, you will be held responsible for all losses and consequences caused by decryption failures.
+When you copy or migrate encrypted data, you are responsible for the integrity and validity of object metadata.
+If the encrypted metadata is incorrect or lost due to improper maintenance, you are responsible for all losses and consequences caused by data decryption failures.

 Usage notes